syncfusion-content/wpf-docs/wpf/Charts/Axis/Overview.md

 ## Key Features

-* Axis support different type of axis such as Category, Numeric, Date time, Date time category, Logarithmic and time span axis.
+* Axis support different type of axis such as Category, Numeric, Date time, Date time category, Logarithmic and Time span axis.
 * Allow you customize the chart axis line such as GridLines, TickLines and support to customize the style of the axis line by defining the [`AxisLineStyle`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.ChartAxis.html#Syncfusion_UI_Xaml_Charts_ChartAxis_AxisLineStyle).
 * Axis allow you to customize the origin of the chart axis.
 * Multiple Axes provide a way to arrange multiple series inside the same chart area, gives more space for X and Y axis.